 Inspired by Galway’s sailing heritage, Dubarry launches the Shamrock boot, a high-quality leather boot aimed squarely at the sailing community.
 It is the first boot to incorporate GORE-TEX to counter wet conditions, and its use signifies the start of a fantastic period of countrywear development for the brand.

 Dubarry develops and launches the iconic Galway Boot, a GORE-TEX lined, waterproof boot designed for country pursuits.
 Due to its high performance and looks it very quickly becomes an essential piece for those in the county, sporting and outdoor fields.
 With its sturdy rubber sole, butter-soft leather upper, distinctive centre bands and tie details, the design is instantly recognisable to those in the know, and to this day remains the brand’s bestseller for both men and women.

 Exclusively a footwear brand since 1937, Dubarry launches a range of complementary clothing, creating pieces that, like its boots and shoes, are designed to look elegant while providing comfort and protection from the elements.
-The men’s and women’s clothing collections include designs made using tweed – crafted using traditional methods in Ireland and across the water in Scotland – as well as practical coats, waterproof and leather jackets, knitwear and accessories.
+The men’s and women’s clothing collections include coats and jackets made using tweed – crafted using traditional methods in Ireland and across the water in Scotland – as well as practical coats, waterproof and leather jackets, leather goods and accessories.